LanierBrown/Virtual-Machine-LogIn-Remote-Desktop/README.md

 # Virtual Machine LogIn (Remote-Desktop)

+This tutorial provides a comprehensive, step-by-step guide to creating a Virtual Machine (VM) in Microsoft Azure and accessing it for use.<br />

+<h2>Environments and Technologies Used</h2>

+- Microsoft Azure (Virtual Machines/Compute)
+- Resource Groups
+- RDP (3389)

+<h2>Operating Systems Used </h2>

+- Windows Server 2022
+- Windows 10 (21H2)

+---

 ### 1️⃣ Get the Public IP Address of Your VM
 - In the **Azure Portal**, go to your **Virtual Machine**'s page.
 - Under the **Overview** section, locate the **Public IP address**.
 This is the address you'll use to connect via RDP.